-Since July 2008, only three shareholders are required to setup a Thai limited Company (It was seven minimum before).
-Under the business Act, if your company has 50% or more foreign shares, it's considered a foreign entity.
+Since February 2023, 2008, only two shareholders are required to setup a Thai limited Company (It was 3 minimum before).
+Under the business Act, if your company has 50% or more foreign shares, it’s considered a foreign entity.
 In practice, this means your company will need more licenses and permits to operate and that could be expensive.
-You must also know that it's forbidden in Thailand to use Thai people as "nominees" into your company.
+You must also know that it’s forbidden in Thailand to use Thai people as “nominees” into your company.
 However, many Law firms in Thailand will offer to find you Thai people for your company.

 The company route is more expensive: setting up a company will cost you money and you must do accounting every year.
 Many documents have to be filed.
 But it’s one of the only way to really own a property and be able to sell it should you wish.
 If you really want to do some business in Thailand and acquire a property, find yourself a reliable Thai partner and that solution can be a good option for you.